-From the analysis of the different absorption spectra we have recorded for benzoporphyrin in several hosts, we can extract the following results about the $Q_X$ - $Q_Y$ splitting.
-For H2TBP, we report values of about 1848 cm-1, 1655 cm-1 (average value for the two main sites observed) and 1851 cm-1 for Ar, Xe and N2 hosts, respectively, as compared to the splitting values of 982 cm-1, 958 cm-1 and 1000 cm-1 found for H2Pc in the same hosts, respectively.
-It is important to mention that the values of the $Q_X$ - $Q_Y$ splitting are calculated by simply taking the difference between the maximum of the intense $Q_Y$ band associated to the localization of the $S_2 \leftarrow S_0$ transition.
-Indeed, this is not entirely true as in doing this, the Fermi resonance [9,14] which influences the exact position and intensity of the $Q{\gamma}(0-0)$ band is not considered here.
-Therefore, the position as well as the intensity of the $Q_Y(0-0)$ band are not precisely defined in this work.
+From an analysis of the different absorption spectra that we recorded for benzoporphyrin in several hosts we can extract the following results about the $Q_X - Q_Y$ splitting.
+For H2TBP, we report values of about 1848 cm-1, 1655 cm-1 (average value for the two main sites observed), and 1851 cm-1 for Ar, Xe and N2 hosts, respectively, as compared to the splitting values of 982 cm-1, 958 cm-1, and 1000 cm-1 for H2Pc in the same hosts, respectively.
+It is important to mention that the values of the $Q_X - Q_Y$ splitting are calculated by simply taking the difference between the maximum of the intense Q_Y band associated to the localization of the $S_2 \leftarrow S_0$ transition.
+Indeed, this is not entirely true as in doing this, the Fermi resonance^{9,14} which influences the exact position and intensity of the $Q_Y(0-0)$ band is not considered here.
+Therefore the position as well as the intensity of the $Q_Y(0-0)$ band are not precisely defined in this work.

-Another comparison with previously reported spectra of $H_2Pc$ in the same host allows us to make the following comments: absorption lines recorded for $H_2Pc/Ar$ in similar conditions looked narrower that those reported in Fig. 3.
+Another comparison with previously reported spectra of H_2Pc in the same host allows us to make the following comments: absorption lines recorded for H_2Pc/Ar under similar conditions looked narrower that those reported in Fig. 3.
 The broadening observed is probably not due to a strong contribution from aggregates, even if we cannot completely exclude it.
-Indeed, $H_2TBP/Ar$ spectra show some structured features that very likely arise from a greater number of separated sites in the matrix.
-From a more detailed view of the $Q_X$ absorption band of $H_2TBP/Ar$ , at least 7 sites can be distinguished.
+Indeed, H_2TBP/Ar spectra show some structured features that very likely arise from a greater number of separated sites in the matrix.
+From a more detailed view of the Q_X absorption band of H_2TBP/Ar , at least seven sites can be distinguished.
 This point will be more explicitly clarified in a later paragraph concerning the observation of spectral hole burning.
 Note that the presence of multiple sites would also explain the width of the bands.

-The absorption spectrum of ZnTBP/Ar at 8 K is shown in Fig. 3,b.
-ZnTBP belongs to the $D{4h}$ point group, while

-H2TBP belongs to $D{2h}$ and for symmetry reasons, the two bands $Q_X$ and $Q_Y$ collapse in only one Q band located at about 613 nm in the argon host, i.e. in between the positions of the $Q_X$ and $Q_Y$ bands of H2TBP.
-From spectroscopic measurements of ZnTBP in supersonic expansion [15], the $S_1$ state was located at 16579 cm-1 (603.2 nm) above the ground state, a value slightly blue shifted compared to 16316 cm-1 (612.9 nm) found here at 8 K. The present matrix value is in perfect agreement with the previously reported one as 16313 cm-1 for ZnTBP/Ar at 20 K [2].
+The absorption spectrum of ZnTBP/Ar at 8 K is shown in Fig. 3b.
+ZnTBP belongs to the D{4h} point group, while H2TBP belongs to D{2h} and for symmetry reasons the two bands Q_X and Q_Y collapse into only one Q band located at about 613 nm in the argon host, i.e. in between the positions of the Q_X and Q_Y bands of H2TBP.
+From spectroscopic measurements of ZnTBP in supersonic expansion,15 the S_1 state was located at 16579 cm-1 (603.2 nm) above the ground state, a value slightly blue-shifted compared to 16316 cm-1 (612.9 nm) found here at 8 K. The present matrix value is in perfect agreement with the previously reported one as 16313 cm-1 for ZnTBP/Ar at 20 K.2

-While the absorptions in nitrogen matrices are quite similar to those in argon hosts, the absorption spectra of $H_2TBP$ in Xe clearly exhibits "doublets" structures probably corresponding to two major sites.
-A comparison between the energy locations of the $S_1 \leftarrow S_0$ and $S_2 \leftarrow S_0$ transitions for $H_2TBP$ and ZnTBP in different environments at low temperatures is presented in Table 1.
+While the absorptions in nitrogen matrices are quite similar to those in argon hosts, the absorption spectra of H_2TBP in Xe clearly exhibits "doublets" structures probably corresponding to two major sites.
+A comparison between the energy locations of the $S_1 \leftarrow S_0$ and $S_2 \leftarrow S_0$ transitions for H_2TBP and ZnTBP in different environments at low temperatures is presented in Table I.

-Emission spectra
+B. Emission spectra